Commodore 64

-The C64 dominated the low-end computer market (except in the UK, France and Japan, lasting only about six months in Japan) for most of the later years of the 1980s.
+The C64 dominated the low-end computer market (except in the UK, France and Japan, lasting only about six months in Japan) for many years of the 1980s.
 For a substantial period (1983–1986), the C64 had between 30% and 40% share of the US market and two million units sold per year, outselling IBM PC compatibles, the Apple II, and Atari 8-bit computers.
 Sam Tramiel, a later Atari president and the son of Commodore's founder, said in a 1989 interview, "When I was at Commodore we were building 400,000 C64s a month for a couple of years."
 In the UK market, the C64 faced competition from the BBC Micro, the ZX Spectrum, and later the Amstrad CPC 464, but the C64 was still the second-most-popular computer in the UK after the ZX Spectrum.
 The Commodore 64 failed to make any impact in Japan, as their market was dominated by Japanese computers, such as the NEC PC-8801, Sharp X1, Fujitsu FM-7 and MSX, and in France, where the ZX Spectrum, Thomson MO5 and TO7, and Amstrad CPC 464 dominated the market.

 Part of the Commodore 64's success was its sale in regular retail stores instead of only electronics or computer hobbyist specialty stores.
 Commodore produced many of its parts in-house to control costs, including custom integrated circuit chips from MOS Technology.
 In the United States, it has been compared to the Ford Model T automobile for its role in bringing a new technology to middle-class households via creative and affordable mass-production.
 Approximately 10,000 commercial software titles have been made for the Commodore 64, including development tools, office productivity applications, and video games.
 C64 emulators allow anyone with a modern computer, or a compatible video game console, to run these programs today.
 The C64 is also credited with popularizing the computer demoscene and is still used today by some computer hobbyists.
 In 2011, 17 years after it was taken off the market, research showed that brand recognition for the model was still at 87%.